pokhrelanmol/escrow-contract/README.md

 -   The depositor can transfer funds to the contract upon deployment.
 -   The beneficiary can withdraw the funds after they have been approved by either the depositor or the arbiter.
--   The depositor can raise an issue with the transaction, which must be resolved by the arbiter before the funds can be withdrawn.
+-   The depositor can raise an issue with the transaction, which must be resolved by the arbiter or depositor himself before the funds can be withdrawn.
 -   After a succesfull withdrawl by beneficiary the contract is self-destructed and reward is sent to depositor

 ## Events